 To get to the meat of this matter, we first need to talk about the Sony a9 and its adoption and acceptance by the pro community.
-When Sony launched the original a9 mirrorless camera, people were awed by the 20fps shooting with no viewfinder blackout, and amazed by the autofocus tracking capabilities.
-Almost every major photographic publication, print and web, would peg this camera as the top performing professional camera for sports photography, and to some extent wildlife photography, depending the subject.
+When Sony launched the original a9 mirrorless camera, people were awed by the 20fps shooting with no viewfinder blackout and amazed by the autofocus tracking capabilities.
+Almost every major photographic publication, print and web, would peg this camera as the top-performing professional camera for sports photography, and to some extent wildlife photography, depending on the subject.

 Then the a9 II is announced, and the internet nearly has a meltdown.

 While the a9 was much loved by reviewers for many reasons, it was not without flaws.
 Weather sealing could have been better, the buttons were a bit small, the second SD card slot was only UHS-I speed and the grip was too small for a camera that would have huge lenses mounted to it.
 When the a9 was launched, people loved to moan about these things, so Sony fixed them on the a9 II.

 The a9 II features the same sensor as the original a9 but the ergonomics of the body have been greatly improved and the people got the larger grip and larger buttons that they wished for.
 Both SD card slots are now UHS-II, weather sealing has been improved and a new faster processor should deliver even better autofocus tracking, as well as improved high ISO performance.
 On top of that, there’s a host of communication improvements for the pro sports community, including faster 5Ghz wifi and gigabit ethernet.

 Despite improvements that have been called for since the launch of the original a9, the internet forums are full of people who berating Sony for the launch of this camera, stating that it is nowhere near enough of an improvement to deserve the “II” moniker.